 Unfortunately, this breed suffers from a few health issues like bloat and hip dysplasia due to this bizarre mix.

-6. Collie Pyrenees – The Collie and Great Pyrenees mix
+6. Collie & Great Pyrenees mix (AKA Collie Pyrenees)

 The sweat and lovable Collie Pyrenees is calm, patient, and makes for the perfect family dog.